-- Where the presence of Indigenous Peoples or their lands, territories and resources is identified: - Ensure you are aware of legal and customary rights of Indigenous Peoples that may exist in affected land areas - Ensure, in your engagement with Indigenous Peoples, that you have the support of skilled personnel to guide engagement and facilitate discussion, with appropriate internal cultural sensitivity, capacity-building and oversight.
-This includes interpreters in the local language(s)/dialect(s) to support meaningful engagement. - Conduct informed Consultations with potentially affected Indigenous Communities in a culturally appropriate manner
+- Where the presence of Indigenous Peoples or their lands, territories and resources is identified: - o Ensure you are aware of legal and customary rights of Indigenous Peoples that may exist in affected land areas - Ensure, in your engagement with Indigenous Peoples, that you have the support of skilled personnel to guide engagement and facilitate discussion, with appropriate internal cultural sensitivity, capacity-building and oversight.
+This includes interpreters in the local language(s)/dialect(s) to support meaningful engagement. - Conduct informed Consultations with potentially affected Indigenous Peoples in a culturally appropriate manner.

 - Note that a fundamental criterion for identifying Indigenous Peoples is their self-identification as such.
 Therefore, Indigenous Peoples may include those not explicitly recognized by national governments.
-(See the glossary definition based on the UN Permanent Forum on Indigenous Issues.) - Note the term "presence" of Indigenous Peoples refers not only to the physical presence in the area of operations, but also to Indigenous People in the wider context who have attachments to traditional lands and territories that might be impacted by the company's operations in the surrounding areas. - The ASI Indigenous Peoples Advisory Forum has developed the following Guidance on identifying Indigenous Peoples by region.
+(See the glossary definition based on the UN Permanent Forum on Indigenous Issues.) - Note the term "presence" of Indigenous Peoples refers not only to the physical presence in the area of operations, but also to Indigenous People in the wider context who have attachments to traditional lands and territories that might be impacted by the company's operations in the surrounding areas. - The ASI Indigenous Peoples Advisory Forum has developed a guidance document on identifying Indigenous Peoples by region.
+See Appendix 6: Guidance for ASI Performance Standard implementing Entities: recognition of Indigenous Peoples.